 4.3.
 The Quarterback has a maximum of 4 seconds to release the ball either by executing a forward pass, handoff or pitch on any given play.
-Failure to do so will result in a Dead Ball.
-The Referee will blow the whistle to signal the end of the play, and the result will be treated as the equivalent of an Incomplete Pass.
+Failure to do so will result in a Dead Ball at the spot where the play ended.
+The Referee will blow the whistle to signal the end of the play, and the result will be treated as the equivalent of a sack.
 If at any point the Defense crosses the Line of Scrimmage, this rule will no longer apply and the Offense will have unlimited time to cross the Line of Scrimmage.

 4.4.
 Under no circumstance is the Quarterback allowed to advance past the Line of Scrimmage without another Offensive player having Possession first, unless the Defense crosses the Line of Scrimmage.

 4.5.
 The Defense is only allowed to cross the Line of Scrimmage by executing a Blitz, waiting for the Go-Clock to count up 2 seconds or if the Go-Clock is turned off due to a running play or Lateral.